giovaniortolani/ga4-unified-tag-for-webview-web-app-firebase-analytics-handler-global-variable-initialization/README.md

 - Using **different** interfaces for Android and iOS
   ![image](https://github.com/user-attachments/assets/d95c1fe9-b9b5-4c49-8ea6-3da1b37f0d90)
   The `firebaseAnalyticsHandler` is the Javascript Handler.
-  For Android, the Native interface can be found in the `AnalyticsWebInterface` global variable, whereas the iOS can be found in the `firebase` property inside the `webkit.messageHandlers` global variable.
+  For Android, the native interface can be found in the `AnalyticsWebInterface` global variable, whereas the iOS can be found in the `firebase` property inside the `webkit.messageHandlers` global variable.

 - Using the **same** interface for Android and iOS.
   ![image](https://github.com/user-attachments/assets/26c1f510-4be0-4945-a680-f856690b6616)
   The `firebaseAnalyticsHandler` is the Javascript Handler.
-  For Android and iOS, the common Native interface can be found in the `WebInterface.postMessage`.
+  For Android and iOS, the common native interface can be found in the `WebInterface.postMessage`.

 ## Installation & Setup
 ### 1. Import the Template into GTM